 They were new on the market at the time, costing around 500$ as I remember.
 Nobody we knew had ever heard of them.
 I loved showing it off to my friends.
 Baked potatoes in minutes, leftovers reheated almost instantly, popcorn in a paper bag–oh, the miracles that happened in the tiny cavity of those first ovens.
 Never mind the burned spots, exploding eggs, or sparking stray twisties.

-Nowadays, the novelty seems to have worn off microwaves for a lot of people, but not me.
-I don’t care if it’s no longer cool or sophisticated.
-Just like you, I have a life to live and every minute counts.
+Nowadays, the novelty seems to have worn off microwaves for a lot of people.
+Some are suspicious and wary, and that’s OK for them.
+But if you’re like me, every minute counts.
 When I can save time and get the same or better results, I’m in!

 - 2 1/4 cups milk (I prefer 2% or whole)